 Free dinner in the village, overnight stay at the hotel.

 Breakfast.
 We go down to Yolosa where the ascent of the famous Carretera de La Muerte begins.
-This road does not need many words to describe it; Death Road is the most dangerous road in the world, a succession of overhangs, curves and switchbacks for travelers who love adventure.
+This road doesn't need many words to describe it; Death Road is the most dangerous road in the world, a succession of overhangs, curves and switchbacks for travelers who love adventure.
 In a few km it takes us from the tropical heat to the 4600 meters of the La Cumbre pass.
 Until a few years ago, this road was the only link between the capital La Paz and the Yungas region from where vegetables, fruit, meat, coffee, etc. came from for the needs of the city.

 It has recently been replaced with a modern asphalt road, relegating the historic Death Road to a passage for motorcyclists and cyclists who want to experience the thrill of its overhangs.